Peter Foster: 2002 "Cheriegate" scandal and deportation

-Foster told the media Cherie and Tony Blair at one time agreed to be godparents to the yet-to-be born child of Foster and his partner Carole Caplin, who later miscarried.
-He also said he celebrated Christmas with the Blair family and was a guest at 10 Downing Street on the night of his 40th birthday, however, Blair declared in her apology she had only met him once, for less than five minutes.
+Foster told the media that Cherie and Tony Blair at one time agreed to be godparents to the yet-to-be born child of Foster and his partner Carole Caplin, who later miscarried.
+He also said that he celebrated Christmas with the Blair family and was a guest at 10 Downing Street on the night of his 40th birthday, however, Blair declared in her apology she had only met him once, for less than five minutes.
 Foster later acknowledged that apart from one brief meeting, he had only spoken with her by phone three times and corresponded with her by email.
 He acknowledged Blair had not attempted to influence his deportation order from the UK.
 He was also covertly recorded by The Sun newspaper coaching his mother to speak to the media about a visit to 10 Downing Street on his birthday that never took place.

 Foster later claimed, on his 2004 ABC TV Enough Rope appearance, that he believed his partner was pregnant with Tony Blair's child, the product of a long-standing extramarital affair.
 However, The Times investigated the claims and found them "a catalogue of errors and inconsistencies" and an "elaborate hoax".
 Carole Caplin said about Foster's claims: "This is just a new way for Peter to get attention.
 He is just a fantasist and these absurd stories shouldn't be given any credibility."

-In a press statement during the scandal, Foster also claimed "no one has ever lost money through my enterprises," and asked, "could it be I had to be discredited by the establishment?"
-Journalist, Malcolm Brown disputed this, writing that thousands had lost money.
-Three years before, in 1999, former Consumer Affairs Commissioner, Jan Taylor, and Foster's former sales manager, James Small, described how many of Foster's victims were middle income earners who were left financially devastated by his scams.
+In a press statement during the scandal, Foster also claimed "no one has ever lost money through my enterprises" and asked "Could it be I had to be discredited by the establishment?"
+Journalist Malcolm Brown disputed this, writing that thousands had lost money.
+Three years before, in 1999, former Consumer Affairs commissioner Jan Taylor, and Foster's former sales manager James Small, described how many of Foster's victims were middle income earners who were left financially devastated by his scams.